 The Global Technical Strategy for Malaria

-The Strategy sets ambitious but achievable global targets, including:
+The Strategy sets ambitious but achievable goals for 2030, including:

 This Strategy was the result of an extensive consultative process that spanned 2 years and involved the participation of more than 400 technical experts from 70 Member States.

 Progress towards the goals and targets of the GTS is summarized each year by WHO in the World malaria report.
 According to the latest report, published in November 2017, the world is not on a trajectory to achieve the Strategy’s 2020 milestones for reductions in case incidence and mortality.
 Despite an overall reduction in the global malaria burden since 2010, progress stalled between 2014 and 2016; during this period, all regions with ongoing malaria transmission reported increases in case incidence and the annual number of deaths remained largely unchanged.

 Together with HIV/AIDS, tuberculosis and other neglected tropical diseases, malaria control is included under Goal 3 Target 3.3 of the Sustainable Development Goals (SDGs), which aims to “end the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases” by the year 2030.
 With respect to malaria, WHO interprets Target 3.3 as the attainment of the goals of the Global Technical Strategy.